Volt Europa: 2019 European Parliament election

-Election of new board and first pan-European digital assembly (2019–2020)
+Election of new board and first pan-European digital assembly

 From 12 to 13 October 2019, Volt Europa hosted its general assembly in Sofia to elect the new board of Volt Europa.
-While Volt up that point had been an ASBL non-profit with only few registered members, based in Luxembourg, it was transformed into an AISBL non-profit according to Belgian law.
-In the AISBL structure all members of the Volt movement, as well as the national subsidaries could become voting members.
-The statutes of Volt Europa lay out a general assembly, open to all members, which decides on important issues, and elects a gender-balanced board of 9 directors.
+While Volt up to that point had been an ASBL non-profit with only few registered members, based in Luxembourg, it was transformed into an international non-profit organization (AISBL) according to Belgian law.
+In the AISBL structure all members of the Volt movement, as well as the national subsidiaries could become voting members.
+The statutes of Volt Europa lay out a general assembly, open to all members, which decides on important issues, and elects a gender-balanced board of nine directors.

-The Sofia general assembly elected former Volt Deutschland president Valerie Sternberg and the former MEP lead candidate of Volt Nederland, Reinier van Lanschot, as co-presidents of Volt Europa with a two-year mandate until 2021.

-Due to the COVID-19 pandemic, Volt did not host its Spring 2020 general assembly in Lisbon as planned, but instead became the first pan-European political movement to publicly host a digital general assembly, including a decision on its programme until 2024.
+Volt's Spring 2020 general assembly was scheduled to take place in Lisbon, but due to the COVID-19 pandemic, the party held a digital general assembly, which included a decision on its programme until 2024.

-Involvement in national politics

-Volt contested the 2021 Dutch general election, with Laurens Dassen leading the party list.
-Volt Netherlands ultimately won 2.4% of votes, their best national performance in any election to date, and three seats, marking their first entrance into a national legislature.